 Eat a balanced diet

-Along with regular exercise, eating a healthful diet that includes a variety of fruits and vegetables is one of the best ways to boost the immune system and prevent infection.
+Along with regular exercise, eating a healthful diet that includes a variety of fruits and vegetables is one of the

 The body also needs these healthful nutrients while it is recovering from an infection.